danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 ## Type erasure

 Type erasure means using concrete types to wrap generic protocols.
-However, I never got it to work, mostly because it just seems like a way to work around Swift's shortcomings.
-It never struck me as a clean solution, so I just avoided it.
+However, I never got it to work, mostly because it seems like a way to work around Swift's type system.

-This time, however, I was determined to make it work, and actually managed to do so.
+This time, however, I was determined to make things work, and actually managed to do so.
 Let's see how, using simplified versions of the protocols I built.

 ## A working example

-Let's go back to our stores, where the single object store is intended to store a single objects:
+Let's go back to our stores, where `SingleObjectStore` is intended to store a single object:

 ```swift
 protocol ObjectStore {